 Day 4: Sunrise Acatenango Hike, Transfer to Quetzaltenango

-Depending on weather conditions, your group will rise early, enjoy the sunrise over volcano peaks, and embark on a 45-minute/1-hour trek up a gravel trail through pine forest.
-The is the steepest trail yet, and it leads to the rocky, windy summit of Acatenango’s peak.
+Depending on weather conditions, your group will rise early, enjoy the sunrise over volcano peaks, and embark on a 45-minute/one-hour trek up a gravel trail through a pine forest.
+This is the steepest trail yet, and it leads to the rocky, windy summit of Acatenango's peak.

 From La Soledad, you'll transfer to the city of Quetzaltenango.
 Traveling along the Pan-American Highway, you'll pass its highest point, known locally as "Alaska."
 After lunch at a roadside restaurant, you'll arrive in Quetzaltenango by mid-afternoon.
 Sitting at an altitude of over 7,500 feet (2,335 m), this is Guatemala's second-largest city and the center of the K'iche' Maya people.
 Settle into your hotel close to the central Parque Centro América, where you can later enjoy dinner at one of its many fine restaurants.